plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 A subclass does not invoke the editor or presentation installers itself.

-`DomFormInstallerBase` directly creates the standard collectors for every installation call.
+`JivsDomFormInstallerBase` directly creates the standard collectors for every installation call.
 Collector factories and protected collector-creation hooks are not required.

 The base retains only `domServices`.
 It does not retain a manager, root, collectors, installation records, or installation state between calls.

 One installer instance may therefore be reused for multiple managers and repeated full or partial installations.

-`IJivsDomServices` does not expose or retain an `IDomFormInstaller`.
+`IJivsDomServices` does not expose or retain an `IJivsDomFormInstaller`.
 Applications construct the appropriate concrete installer explicitly and supply its `IJivsDomServices`.

 ### Developer Participation Workflow